eGkritsis/AV-Evasion-Trojans/README.md

 ## Overview
-Dedicated to malware development and offensive security research.
-Here, we experiment with various stealthy malware techniques, focusing on topics like reverse shells, bypass mechanisms, DLL injection, and more.
-This repository is intended for educational purposes and to further the understanding of malware development.
+This repository is dedicated to **advanced malware development and offensive security research**.
+The goal is to explore and document **stealthy malware techniques**, including **reverse shells, bypass mechanisms, DLL injection, and process injection methods**.

-The tools and scripts included are created to simulate various attack scenarios in controlled environments, with an emphasis on evading detection and developing attack methodologies.
 ---

 ## EvasionDLL - Stealthy DLL-based Reverse Shell